andresreibel/srtGenerator/README.md

 - Intelligent timestamp adjustment based on translated text length
 - **Content-aware overlap resolution** to fix overlapping subtitles
 - **Long subtitle splitting** for improved readability
+- **Short subtitle extension** for better readability and YouTube compatibility
 - Detailed console output of timestamp adjustments and fixes
 - Audio compression and chunking for large files
 - Parallel processing for faster transcription